Achuan-2/siyuan-plugin-blockref-footnote/README.md

 ## 📝Usage Instructions

-the requirement of SiYuan minAppVersion：v3.1.12
+The requirement of SiYuan minAppVersion：v3.1.12

 **Settings**